All Posts

 Pros:

-• clear structure makes tracking and planning time off effortless;
+• clear structure makes employee vacation planning effortless;

 • may help retain talent through accrual policies that reward longer tenure;